MXCzkEVM/SupernodeV2-devdocs/docs/Resources/tns.md

 sidebar_position: 13
 ---

-# Terms & Service for AXS Layer3 Wallet
+# Terms & Conditions for AXS Layer3 Wallet

 ## 1. Introduction and Acceptance

 Welcome to the AXS Layer3 Wallet.
 The AXS Layer3 Wallet ("the Wallet") is a digital service designed for the MXC zkEVM Layer 3 and all EVM compatible chains, primarily to facilitate interactions with Dapps in Layer3.
-By accessing, registering, or utilizing the AXS Layer3 Wallet, you ("the User") acknowledge that you have read, understood, and agreed to be bound by the following Terms & Service (T&S), and any future amendments and additions to this T&S as published from time to time at this location.
+By accessing, registering, or utilizing the AXS Layer3 Wallet, you ("the User") acknowledge that you have read, understood, and agreed to be bound by the following Terms & Conditions (T&C), and any future amendments and additions to this T&C as published from time to time at this location.

 ## 2. User Responsibilities